Kpop science and technology here!

 instead they put both ㅂ and ㅋ to pinky although ㅂ is much more frequent than ㅋ

-very unused to it by now thodid you know mac keyboards have extremely small travel while still clicky so they could theoretically be much faster to write on than mechanicalalthough i'm on slim mechanical so not super long travel either
+this is on an external apple keyboard very unused to it by now tho did you know mac keyboards have extremely small travel while still clicky so they could theoretically be much faster to write on than mechanical

->mac keyboards have extremely small travel while still clicky so they could theoretically be much faster to write on than mechanical
+mac keyboards have extremely small travel while still clicky so they could theoretically be much faster to write on than mechanical

 yeah, I think that too